Meet US - 5 minutes with Sian Stanhope

 Development Manager, Sian Stanhope, oversees our Sheffield sites – Park Hill and Cole Brothers – working with our partners to give the schemes a new lease of life.

-We caught up with Sian to find out more about her day-to-day role, highlights from the past year and what’s coming next as we continue shaping the next chapter of Sheffield’s cityscape.
+We caught up with Sian to find out more about her day-to-day role, her personal highlights in her role, and what’s coming next as we continue shaping the next chapter of Sheffield’s cityscape.

 From student to city shaper